 2. Secured storage space

 Good knowledge base softwares save data in professionally secured storage spaces.
 When choosing a cloud based knowledge management software, research and enquire about their storage space, where they are going to store your data.
-This will help you assess how safe your data will be in the knowledgebase which you are going to use.
+Always use a virtual private network(VPN) while accessing a secured & encrypted data on cloud storage, this will help you to avoid unauthorized access!

 Knowledgebase softwares encrypt client’s data to secure them from theft.
 Advanced encryption technologies used by cloud based knowledgebase softwares can protect data from hackers.
 When searching for a knowledge base software ensure that it should have strong encryption features.